agude/agude.github.io/_drafts/2021-03-15-data_science_timeseries_plotting_notebook_template.md

   Jumpstart your timeseries visualizations with this Jupyter plotting notebook!
 image: /files/jupyter-library/jupiter_in_the_rearview_mirror.jpg
 image_alt: >
-  The planet Jupiter as seen by the Juno spacecraft.
+  The planet Jupiter as seen by the departing Juno spacecraft.
 categories:
   - data-visualization
   - data-science